 Globally, a rise in infections in some countries has led to the reimposition of tough restrictions and lockdown conditions, dashing hopes for a swift economic recovery in those regions.

 "We must do everything we can to prevent this from happening in our country," says Dr Noluthando Nematswerani, Discovery Health's Head of the Centre for Clinical Excellence.
 "It's so important that we do not let down our guard over the holiday season, a time when people may tend to become complacent regarding preventive measures that protect them and others from exposure to COVID-19."

-“In November, South Africa is recording close to 2 000 new COVID-19 infections daily, so we must continue to be cautious.
-Let’s work together to avoid a second wave of COVID-19 infections in our country,” she adds.
-“The same rules that applied in the early days of the lockdown apply now – and well into the new year.”
+"In March, South Africa is recording close to 600 new COVID-19 infections daily, so we must continue to be cautious.
+Let's work together to avoid a third wave of COVID-19 infections in our country," she adds.
+"The same rules that applied in the early days of the lockdown apply now."

 Stick to the basics that keep you and everyone else safe

 "By now, we should be well versed in the World Health Organization's recommended guidelines to prevent the spread of COVID-19 as much as possible," says Dr Nematswerani.